spacetelescope/romancal/docs/roman/outlier_detection/outlier_detection.rst

 #.
 Create a median image from all grouped observation mosaics.

-   * The median image is created by combining all grouped mosaic images or non-resampled input data (as planes in a ModelContainer) pixel-by-pixel.
+   * The median image is created by combining all grouped mosaic images or non-resampled input data (as planes in a `~romancal.datamodels.container.ModelContainer`) pixel-by-pixel.
    * The ``nlow`` and ``nhigh`` parameters specify how many low and high values to ignore when computing the median for any given pixel.
    * The ``maskpt`` parameter sets the percentage of the weight image values to